 Co-sponsorship - Student organizations are encouraged to consider co-sponsoring programs with other organizations or offices.
 Program co-sponsorship can make the program more affordable, increase attendance, attract multiple audiences, and increase collaboration with other organizations.
 As you consider possible programs, think about what other groups or offices might be logical co-sponsors for particular programs.

 Other sources of possible funding or co-sponsorship are:

-Utica College Programming Board – The purposes of UCPB are to establish a social calendar and publicize it, prepare and present programming that will appeal to the entire student body, provide regularly scheduled programming, and acquaint students with a diverse programming schedule.
-While UCPB does not fund student organizations, it may consider co-sponsoring (including paying for part of) an event or program with one or more other student groups.
-Contact UCPB at firstname.lastname@example.org.
+Utica University Programming Board – The purposes of UPB are to establish a social calendar and publicize it, prepare and present programming that will appeal to the entire student body, provide regularly scheduled programming, and acquaint students with a diverse programming schedule.
+While UPB does not fund student organizations, it may consider co-sponsoring (including paying for part of) an event or program with one or more other student groups.
+Contact UPB at email@example.com.

 Diversity Committee – Its functions are to increase awareness and appreciation of diversity on campus and in society at large and to implement programs and activities that build a sense of unity within and across groups.
 Contact the Dean of Students for more information.

 Academic or Administrative Departments – Most departments or divisions have either no or only very limited funding for programming.
 Depending upon the nature of a proposed program and its target audience, however, they may be very interested in co-sponsoring an event or activity either by assisting with the planning, identifying potential speakers at reasonable costs, identifying other funding sources, and/or helping with the marketing for the program.